 Long-Term Care Insurance will provide the tax-free resources to pay for quality care either at your home or in a facility.
 It will also reduce the tremendous burdens placed on family members.

-LTC Insurance is Affordable but Premiums Vary Dramatically
+LTC Insurance is Affordable - Premiums Vary Dramatically

 Long-Term Care Insurance is affordable, especially if purchased before you retire when you enjoy better health.
 Spousal discounts, shared benefit plans, and state partnership programs help you safeguard assets and reduce this burden.